-We work at the intersection of bioengineering, genomics, and neuroscience to engineer life and develop precision genetic therapies.
+We work at the intersection of bioengineering and genomics to invent new tools for understanding and treating genetic disorders.

 As a lead scientist at Editas Medicine, Patrick also directed preclinical discovery projects to translate these tools for treating human genetic disorders.
-He was recognized for these contributions in 2015 by Forbes' 30 Under 30 and the NIH Early Independence Award.
+He was recognized for these contributions in Forbes' 30 Under 30 and the NIH Early Independence Award.
 Patrick can be found on Twitter and Google Scholar.

 Are you curious about the biological mechanisms underlying health and disease?
 Are you interested in creating and applying tools to engineer and repair life, drawing from a palette of technologies including CRISPR-Cas, engineered viruses, organoids, single cell sequencing, massively parallel reporter assays, and pooled genetic screens?

 If you're interested in joining or visiting the lab, please email firstname.lastname@example.org with (1) a CV, (2) a short summary of your research background and interests, and (3) a list of 3 references (for postdoctoral candidates).